filefoxper/airma/docs/react-state/guides.md

 ## Scope state

-Sometimes, we need `React.useContext` to manage a scope state, for we don't want to pass states and actions through a deep props flow one by one.
+Sometimes, we need `React.useContext` to manage a scope state, for we don't want to pass states and action methods through a deep props flow one by one.

 There are two ways to build scope state.